-Completed RTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, or by fax.
+Completed RTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail or email.

 The family may not submit, and the MHA will not process, more than one (1) RTA at a time.

 When the family submits the RTA the MHA will review the RTA for completeness.